Generative modeling with low-rank Wasserstein polynomial chaos expansions: Computational optimal transport

 For $p\in[1,\infty]$ let $c(v_1, v_2) = \mathrm{d}(v_1,v_2)^p$ and $\mathcal{D}_p(\mathcal{V})$ denotes the set of measures on $\mathcal{V}$ with finite moment of order $p$.
 Define the $p$-th \textit{Wasserstein distance} by

-In practice, a measure $\mu$ is unknown and only $n\in\mathbb{N}$ \textit{iid} samples of $\mu$ or equivalently an empirical measure $\mu_n$ are available.
+In practice, we consider the measure $\mu$ to be unknown and only $n\in\mathbb{N}$ \textit{iid} samples of $\mu$ or equivalently an empirical measure $\mu_n$ are available.
 This raises the question of how well such an empirical measure explains the distribution $\mu$ in terms of the Wasserstein distance~\eqref{eq:pWasserstein}.
-Since the Wasserstein metrizes the weak convergence of measures~\cite{villani2009optimal} and the empirical measure converges weakly to $\mu$~\cite{varadarajan1958convergence}, it follows for $p\in[1,\infty)$ that
+Since it metricizes the weak convergence of measures~\cite{villani2009optimal} and the empirical measure converges weakly to $\mu$~\cite{varadarajan1958convergence}, it follows for $p\in[1,\infty)$ that

 provided that $X$ is compact and separable and $\mu$ is a Borel measure.
 Unfortunately, the convergence rate of $\mu_n$ to $\mu$ in Wasserstein distance inevitably suffers from the curse of dimensionality.
 A negative result~\cite{dudley1969speed} showed that if $\mu$ is absolutely continuous with respect to the Lebesgue measure on $\mathbb{R}^N$ then for some $C>0$ it holds